MdSamsuzzohaShayon/youthspike-event-management/README.md

  - Make sure random assign follow net variance rule, also do not allow a player with previous round partner
  - Changing round one by one (Need to jump to the clicked round)

- - When logged in as captain the captain should only see his team and players of the team
  - If a round has been submitted he can not re-rank his players
  - After updating points there next round button should be show up
  - in active players are still showing up when we click on the empty player box

- - Select team when adding players
- - Player update -> save and exit the screen
- - Fit player image properly
- - Inactive player will be off the rosters on the list

- - Style according to Figma
- - Make color scheme same
  - https://www.loom.com/share/1290be7bff784ec190a58111f1411e3c
  - Double click and rank players on mobile [5:00](https://www.loom.com/share/1290be7bff784ec190a58111f1411e3c)

- - When we are in a particular team page, we can add player to the team from all unassigned players (button add players to the team)